varunkumardev/amitmerchant1990.github.io/_posts/2020-08-28-difference-between-export-and-export-default-in-typescript.md

 import {Users} from "./Users";
 ```

-Notice, we have used the array destructuring syntax of ES6 over here to retrieve `Users` from `Users.ts`.
+Notice, we have used the object destructuring syntax of ES6 over here to retrieve `Users` from `Users.ts`.

 So, whenever we export a module using `export`, it's important to make sure that the class, function, variable or interface that you're exporting has a name.
 And because, it's important to have a named declaration (such as a variable, function, class, type alias, or interface), you can export multiple declarations from the same file.